MAdamUmar/fake-news-detection-streamlit-app/README.md

 A simple and effective web app built with **Streamlit** that detects whether a news article is real or fake using a **Support Vector Machine (SVM)** classifier trained on TF-IDF features.
 The model achieves **99% accuracy** on the test set.

+The **attached notebook** will walk you through the data preprocessing steps and model design and evaluation.

 ---

 ## Project Structure